 If you prefer a firmer mattress that offers proper support without skimping on pressure relief, the Brooklyn Bedding Plank mattress is a great option to consider.
 This flippable memory foam option allows you to choose between two firmness levels—firm and ultra firm—by simply flipping your mattress over.
 Even if you go with the firmer side, it still gently cradles joints to relieve pressure and adapt to your movements as you snooze.

-Athletes and active people will want to look for a bed that helps their muscles and joints repair as they sleep, and the Bear Mattress is designed to do just that.
-It’s made with layers of pressure-relieving foam to help the body recover and a mattress cover of celliant fibers, which is a naturally cooling material that absorbs body heat.
-Plus, the memory foam used in this mattress is infused with graphite gel, which helps wick away heat even more for a bed that stays cool to the touch.
+Athletes and active people will want to look for a bed that helps their muscles and joints repair as they sleep, and the Bear Hybrid is designed to do just that.
+It’s made with a combination of memory foam, supportive coils, and a cooling mattress cover.
+Plus, the memory foam used in this mattress is infused with cooling gel, which helps wick away heat even more for a bed that stays cool to the touch.
 And since it’s firm enough to keep the back and neck supported as you sleep face down, it’s a great pick for stomach sleepers who regularly exert physical energy.